-Not wearing a seat belt in Nevada carries a maximum $25 fine and no Nevada demerit points.
-Meanwhile, a first-time offense of not properly securing a child in a car seat in Nevada carries a maximum $500 fine or 50 hours of community service.
+Under NRS 484D.495, driving or riding in a motor vehicle in Nevada without wearing a seat belt carries a maximum $25 civil penalty and no Nevada demerit points.
+Meanwhile, a first-time offense of not properly securing a child in a car seat carries a maximum $500 fine or 50 hours of community service.

 - 1. Do I have to wear a seat belt in Las Vegas, NV?

 - 2. How do I fight charges of not wearing a seat belt in Las Vegas, NV?

 - 3. What are the penalties for not wearing seat belts in Las Vegas, NV?

 - 4. Can I get the charge dismissed?

 - 5. How many points will go on my NV driver’s license?